lazerwalker/midi-tuner/README.md

 The web app interface has 16 tiles, representing the NanoKontrol 2's 8 potentiometers and 8 sliders.
 Each one lets you enter a name/key, which is passed through any time that input's value changes.
 It also has a `min` and a `max`.

 When an input's value is changed, the value sent across the network is calculated based on the input's raw value, min, and max based on the formula `min + (max - min) * input` (where the raw `input` from the MIDI controller is a number between 0.0 and 1.0).
-In other words, if you set `min` to `5` and `max` to `100`, a slider/knob being set to 0 will result in an output of 5, while moving it to its maximum position will send `100`.
+In other words, if you set `min` to `5` and `max` to `100`, a slider/knob being set to its minimum position will result in an output of 5, while moving it to its maximum position will send `100`.
+The screenshot above may be clearer than this overcomplicated explanation, hah.

 While you could write code that maintains a manual mapping between WebSocket keys and where those objects live in your state, I recommend using something such as keypaths to programmatically traverse nested objects.